richburroughs/what-oncall-does-to-us/slides.md

 > The function of CAR is unknown but one hypothesis is "that the cortisol rise after awakening may accompany an activation of prospective memory representations at awakening enabling individual's _orientation about the self in time and space as well as anticipation of demands of the upcoming day_."
 -- Wikipedia

-^ The purpose is unknown but "One hypothesis is: "that the cortisol rise after awakening may accompany an activation of prospective memory representations at awakening enabling individual's orientation about the self in time and space as well as anticipation of demands of the upcoming day"
+^ The purpose is unknown
+^ One hypothesis
-^ This is definitely an impact to our bodies that I wouldn't have known about without digging into this.
+^ If that theory is true, think of it like resetting and preparing for the day ^ This is definitely an impact to our bodies that I wouldn't have known about without digging into this.

 ---